Nikon D750 vs Sony A7R II

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-Reasons to prefer the Sony Alpha A7R II:
+Arguments in favor of the Sony Alpha A7R II:

 - More detail: Has more megapixels (42.2 vs 24.2MP), which boosts linear resolution by 32%.